Meet the FWIO

 - Share a Voice with Women around the World

-The Branch is the basic building block from which the organization has grown from its inception in 1897.
+The Branch is the basic building block from which the organization has grown since its inception in 1897.
 Members belong to a network that connects Branches to Districts and Areas, as well as to the provincial (FWIO), national (FWIC – Federated Women’s Institutes of Canada), and international (ACWW – Associated Country Women of the World) levels of the organization.